 Create Safe Spaces to Prevent Avoidable House Fires

-You should install smoke alarms in every area and story of your home and at least one near each sleeping space.
+You should install smoke and fire alarms in every area and story of your home and at least one near each sleeping space.
 In addition, keep fire extinguishers handy near sources of heat in your home, like the fireplace and oven.

 In the Kitchen